yfzhou42/YunFan.Zhou.github.io/games.markdown

 ## Outline
 * * *

-- survival math setup
+- Survival math setup
-- Brier Score and how to estimate under censoring
+- Brier Score (BS) under censoring
-- challenges of directly optimizing Brier Score
+- BS hard to optimize directly
-- present Brier games as an example of IPCW Games
+- Present Brier games as an example of IPCW Games
-- summarize some theoretical and empirical results comparing the games against MLE
+- Summarize some theoretical and empirical results comparing the games against MLE

 ## Brief recap of survival setup